ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 # Summary

 Since 2023-07-13 one of the four IPFS bootstrap nodes is running [rust-libp2p-server](https://github.com/mxinden/rust-libp2p-server) instead of [Kubo](https://github.com/ipfs/kubo). rust-libp2p-server is a thin wrapper around [rust-libp2p](https://github.com/libp2p/rust-libp2p).
-We run both Kubo and rust-libp2p-server on IPFS bootstrap nodes to increase resilience against bugs and attacks.
+We run both Kubo and rust-libp2p-server on IPFS bootstrap nodes to increase resilience.
 A bug or vulnerability is less likely to be in both Kubo and rust-libp2p-server than Kubo alone.
-Further we gain experience running large rust-libp2p based deployments on the IPFS network.
+In addition to increasing resilience we gain experience running large rust-libp2p based deployments on the IPFS network.

 ![rust-libp2p bootstrap node establishing its first connections](../assets/2023-07-rust-libp2p-based-ipfs-bootstrap-node-connections-established.png)